 However, Professor Moon says the meaning of the chosen flag is vague.

-Next story in Political: Congress formally notified of NZ free trade negotiations
+Next story in Politics: Congress formally notified of NZ free trade negotiations

 Copyright © 2009, Radio New Zealand